Alberta Carbon Conversion Technology Centre

 Technologies evaluated at the ACCTC will be applicable to the majority of Alberta’s large CO2 emitters, as well as some of the smaller sources, and potentially address up to 50 per cent of total Alberta emissions.
 These technologies could also be applicable to industries globally, and the real-world, industrial scale testing offered at ACCTC will accelerate emission reductions across oil and gas, and other industries.

-Following completion of the competition in early 2020, the ACCTC will continue as a test centre for new technology development in this area.
+Following completion of the competition in 2020, the ACCTC will continue as a test centre for new technology development in this area.
 With its unique capabilities, the ACCTC is expected to become a global hub for innovators working on groundbreaking carbon conversion technologies.

 ACCTC Funding Partners